jdarmada/elastic-tavily-hackathon/README.md

 ---

-# Step 4 — Head to the Agents tab to access Agent Builder
+# Step 3 — Head to the Agents tab to access Agent Builder

 Using the built-in chat, ask a query like: What's the latest news in AI?

-# Step 5 Bonus — Create an Agent in Agent Builder
+# Bonus — Create an Agent in Agent Builder

 Navigate to: